Understanding Sentencing Guidelines

 Additionally, when sentencing is implemented uniformly, as under sentencing guidelines, the resulting sentences are fairly predictable and jurisdictions can begin to use that information to forecast and manage correctional resources.
 By tracking both recommended guidelines sentences and actual sentencing decisions, a jurisdictions can create a rich data set from which it can develop a long-term forecasting model or gauge the impact of pending legislation or guidelines modifications.

 Which Guidelines Systems are Included in the Resource Center

-In constructing this Resource Center we have looked at the nature and function of sentencing rules, not just the terminology each jurisdiction uses to describe them (for example, Alabama refers to its rules as “standards” rather than “guidelines.”
+The primary goal of the Sentencing Guidelines Resource Center is to provide information and materials related to American sentencing guidelines systems.
+In constructing this Resource Center we have looked at the nature and function of sentencing rules to determine which jurisdictions have sentencing guidelines.
+We have not solely relied upon the terminology used in each jurisdiction (for example, Alabama refers to its rules as “standards” rather than “guidelines”).